 A smallish dragonfly, associated with wet heathland .
 Fen Bog is its most northerly distribution and can been seen in most years at this location certain years.
 Flies from June through to August.

 Common Hawker (Aeshna juncea)

 A large powerful hawker.
 Most common in late summer especially on moorland.
 Can be seen in woodland rides through out the area.
 Breeds in boggy neutral water.

 Flies July through to late September .

 Southern Hawker (Aeshna cyanea)

-Large, solitary and colourful specie of lowland areas.
+Large, solitary and colourful species of lowland areas.
 A common visitor to garden pond.
 Flies from mid summer well into autumn.
-Pinchinthorpe woods are a good place to see this specie in autumn.
+Pinchinthorpe woods are a good place to see this species in autumn.
 Lays eggs in bank sides often above the waterline.